tidyverse/tibble/dev/CONTRIBUTING.md

   this before, we recommend using `usethis::create_from_github("batpigandme/tibble", fork = TRUE)`.

-- Install all development dependences with `devtools::install_dev_deps()`, and then make sure the package passes R CMD check by running `devtools::check()`.
+- Install all development dependencies with `devtools::install_dev_deps()`, and then make sure the package passes R CMD check by running `devtools::check()`.
 If R CMD check doesn’t pass cleanly, it’s a good idea to ask for help before continuing.